The Michigan Early Childhood Budget Tracker was last updated October 3, 2025. A PDF download of this information is available here.

 Apprenticeships

-Executive Recommendation | As passed by the Senate | As passed by the House* | Conference |
+Executive Recommendation | As passed by the Senate | As passed by the House | Passed by the Legislature |

 ---|---|---|---|

 Provides a new $19 million investment to Expand Access to Registered Apprenticeships to strengthen Michigan’s talent pool and ensure students and job seekers gain in-demand skills, while also providing employers with the talent they need to grow their businesses.
-This funding will expand opportunities in traditional and non-traditional industries while offering training, wages, and credentials to employees. | Provides $5 million for a new statewide apprenticeship expansion. |
+This funding will expand opportunities in traditional and non-traditional industries while offering training, wages, and credentials to employees. | Provides $5 million for a new statewide apprenticeship expansion. | Not included. | Not included. |